finance calculator

 FAQs

-Can it deflate a future amount back to today?
+Can this tool deflate a future amount back to today’s dollars?

-No. It uses a single average rate you provide.
-For exact CPI, use year-by-year index values.
+No. It uses a single average inflation rate that you provide.
+For work that requires exact CPI adjustments, you should use year‑by‑year index values from an official source and apply them directly in a spreadsheet or specialized tool.

 Related calculators